 - Return the pie to the oven, and bake until the crust is golden brown and the filling is set, 1 hour to 1 hour 10 minutes.

-- If you want to add decorations, after 40 minutes, take out the pie and then add your pie-crust decorations on top of the pie and return to the oven until baked fully.
+- If you want to add decorations, after 40 minutes, remove the pie and then add your pie-crust decorations on top of the pie and return to the oven until baked fully.

 - Let it cool completely before cutting into it because the pumpkin custard will continue cooking as it cools.